Aywa Runtime Documentation

 Create a workspace

-Sign in, choose a plan, create the workspace, then generate an install token scoped to that workspace.
+Sign in, choose Trial or Standard, create the workspace, then generate an install token scoped to that workspace.

 02